 Rather than try to hitch a ride on Bowen Island Trunk Road in Snug Cove, however, walk to the start of one of the four "artery" roads - Miller Road, Dorman road, Mount Gardner Road (by the school), or Bowen Island Trunk Road (past the school).
 You will be more likely to get picked up as drivers will know which way you're heading.

-WalkingWhile the Evergreen Cottage is relatively close to the ferry (about a 20 minute walk from Snug Cove), the other properties are about 3km or an hour or more from Snug Cove to walk.
+WalkingWhile the Evergreen Cottage and the Weaver Waterfront Cottage are relatively close to the ferry (about a 20 minute walk from Snug Cove), the other properties are about 3km or an hour or more from Snug Cove to walk.
 Bowen is hilly and there are no sidewalks outside of Snug Cove, so walkers should be fit, prepared for all weather, and mindful of traffic.